Last modified: July 09, 2024

 Common Git Confusions

-Git is a powerful tool in software development, but its complexity often puzzles newcomers.
+Git is a powerful tool, but its complexity often puzzles newcomers.
 Let’s break down some typical areas where users get tripped up in simpler terms:

 Git-specific Terminology